UK report spotlights the huge investment gap facing diverse founders – TechCrunch

 The implications for social justice and social mobility are clear.

-“The data we have shown today is stark and makes for uncomfortable reading,” Extend Ventures’ co-founder and technology entrepreneur, Tom Adeyoola, told TechCrunch.
+“The data we have shown today is stark and makes for uncomfortable reading,” Extend Ventures’ co-founder and technology entrepreneur Tom Adeyoola told TechCrunch.
 “Only 0.24% of venture funding over the last 10 years going to (38) Black founders, 0.02% going to Black female founders.
 In addition 43% of all seed funding went to teams with at least one team member who went to an elite university.”

 The report makes a series of recommendations — including calling for all venture funds to make data on their investments publicly available so they can be tracked to enable inclusive ongoing reporting on the industry’s performance on diversity.

-Note: This report was updated with additional comment.